 to

-The sampledescription mode allows sending of sample descriptions (which would contain elementary stream descriptors), by reference, as part of an RTP packet.
+The sampledescription mode allows sending of sample entries (which would contain elementary stream descriptors), by reference, as part of an RTP packet.
 The index is the index of a SampleEntry in a SampleDescriptionBox, and the offset is relative to the beginning of that SampleEntry.

 In 9.1.4.3 change